Early Hearing Detection and Intervention

 The EHDI Program maintains and supports a comprehensive, coordinated, statewide screening and referral system.

 EHDI includes screening for hearing loss in the birthing hospital; referral of those who do not pass the hospital screening for rescreening; for newborns who do not pass the rescreening referral for diagnostic audiological evaluation; and, linkage to appropriate intervention for those babies diagnosed with hearing loss.
+EHDI 1-3-6 national benchmarks are: screening before one month, diagnostic evaluation before three months, and enrollment in early intervention by six months.
 Technical assistance and training about implementing and maintaining a quality newborn hearing screening program is provided to hospitals, primary care physicians, audiologists, early interventionists, and public health staff.

-A suspected or confirmed case of hearing loss in children from birth to age 5 is a notifiable disease, and must be reported to the Department of Public Health.
+A suspected or confirmed case of hearing loss in children from birth to age five is a notifiable disease, and must be reported to the Department of Public Health.

-- By one month of age, ensure that all newborns have at minimum one hearing screening.
-If infant “referred” inpatient hearing screening, a secondary follow-up screening should be completed by one month of age
+• By one month of age, ensure that all newborns have at minimum one hearing screening.
+If infant failed/referred inpatient hearing screening, a secondary follow-up screening should be completed by one month of age

-- Before 3 months of age, ensure that infants “referring” secondary screening complete audiological diagnostic evaluation.
-Refer to a provider that can complete a diagnostic ABR
+• Before three months of age, ensure that infants failing/referring secondary screening complete audiological diagnostic evaluation.
+Refer to a provider that can complete a diagnostic ABR.
+Once over four months of age, sedation may be required to complete diagnostic testing.

-- Provide referrals to early intervention, otolaryngologist, ophthalmologist and genetics after diagnosis of permanent hearing impairment
+• Provide referrals to early intervention, otolaryngologist, ophthalmologist and genetics after diagnosis of permanent hearing loss

-- Closely monitor for signs of hearing loss for infants who pass newborn hearing screening and refer for audiological evaluation per JCIH recommendations, developmental/speech delay, or parental concern, as hearing loss may develop at any age.
+• Closely monitor for signs of hearing loss for infants who pass newborn hearing screening and refer for audiological evaluation per JCIH recommendations, developmental/speech delay, cCMV infection, or parental concern, as hearing loss may develop at any age.

-To help locate a provider or health department that offers rescreens or diagnostic audiological testing, please visit the EHDI Facility Finder or CDC’s EHDI PALS.
+To help locate a provider or health department that offers rescreens or diagnostic audiological testing, please visit the EHDI Facility Finder, EHDI PALS, Georgia Mobile Audiology’s audiologist locator.

 Physicians providing follow-up screenings to newborns not passing the initial hearing screening are required to report any follow-up screening results to the Department of Public Health.
 Screening results can be reported through SendSS or by faxing a completed C1st Screening and Referral Form and sending to the EHDI District Coordinator for the district that the family resides.